A Voyeur Story Gone Right – Part 1

 He watched her every night, even when the others were there.

-"Maybe we could invite Max," said Hope one day as her, Blake and Danica were getting ready to go to the movies.
+"Maybe we could invite Max," said Hope one day as she, Blake and Danica were getting ready to go to the movies.

 "I'm not sure he'd appreciate our pick," Danica made a face.